RishiRaj22/coding_shout/README.md

 Voila, you have just made your life a lot easier!

-Feel free to live some stars.
+Feel free to give some stars.
 Enjoy coding!